Kakanj culture

-Kakanj culture was the first Neolithic culture of Old Europe.
-It appeared in Central Bosnia's town of Kakanj and covered periods dated from 6795–4900 BC.
+Kakanj culture was a Neolithic culture of Old Europe.
+It appeared in Central Bosnia's town of Kakanj and covered periods dated from 6795–4900 BCE.

-The new dating made the culture's eponymous town of Kakanj the Europe's oldest continuously inhabitted settlement.

 History

 Central Bosnia and areas in Sarajevo, Visoko, and Zenica basins were the main areas of first prehistoric populations in Europe, especially along the shores of the Bosna river.

 Central Bosnia was later populated by other cultures, like the Starčevo.
 They are all based in a unique culture that is known as the Kakanj culture, as the first findings were at a site in the Obre settlement of Kakanj.

 Other known locations of the European original culture are sited at: Kakanj – Plandište, Papratnica; Visoko – Arnautovići, Okolište, and Tuk near Zavidovići.
 The Kakanj culture had strong influence on the development of the Butmir culture.

 In what is now an obsolete view, Marija Gimbutas regarded the Kakanj culture as a local variant of the Starčevo, with elements of the Danilo group.
-The new dating has switched the chronology, making Kakanj the Europe's first culture.